JonnishaCampbell/configure-ad/README.md

 6. Setup Remote Desktop for non-administrative users on client-1
 	- Log into Client-1 as mydomain.com/jane-admin
-	- Go to system properties => Remote Desktop => allow "domain users" access to remote desktop
+	- Go to system properties => Remote desktop => allow "domain users" access to remote desktop
 	- This will allow you to log into Client-1 as a non-administrator user
 	- Note to change many systems, you would use this with a Group Policy